hydra-network/exchange-frontend/readme.md

 # Hydra DEX

 For now here is an ordinal centralized exchange (EX), ready to 80%.
-But the primarily goal of me is to create the first decentralized exchange (DEX).
+But the primarily goal is to create the first decentralized exchange (DEX).
 The DEX is 15% ready.

 The basic market advantage of Hydra is fully open source and decentralization.
 No license